mlrun/mlrun/docs/serving/batch-serving.md

 mlrun.get_or_create_project('batch-inference', context="./", user_project=True)
 ```

-### Import auto-traininer function from the marketplace
+### Import the auto-traininer function from the marketplace

 ```python
 auto_trainer = mlrun.import_function("hub://auto_trainer")
 ```

-### Input dataset
+### Input the dataset

-In this example we're using a csv file (stored on wassabi object store) as an input dataset for the prediction <br>
+This example uses using a csv file (stored on wassabi object store) as an input dataset for the prediction.

 ```python
 DATASET_URL = 'https://s3.wasabisys.com/iguazio/data/function-marketplace-data/xgb_trainer/classifier-data.csv'